On the existence of curves with $A_k$-singularities on $K3$-surfaces: An application to general surfaces

 \section{An application to general $K3$ surfaces}

-Here $(S,H)$ will denote a general primitively polarized $K3$ surface of genus ${\p}={\p}_a(H).$ We will show existence of curves on $S$ with $A_k$-singularities as an application of Theorem \ref{prop:defcusps}, by studing deformations of suitable curves with tacnodes and nodes on the union of two rational normal scrolls.
-The degeneration argument we are going to use has been introduced in \cite{clm}.
+This section is devoted to the proof of Theorem \ref{thm:maink3}.
+We also point out several corollaries of it.
+The degeneration argument we will use has been introduced in \cite{clm} and also used in \cite{C}.
+In the following $(S,H)$ will denote a general primitively polarized $K3$ surface of genus ${\p}={\p}_a(H).$ We will show the existence of curves on $S$ with $A_k$-singularities as an application of Theorem \ref{prop:defcusps}, more precisely of Corollary \ref{ingenerale}.
+In particular we will study deformations of suitable curves with tacnodes and nodes on the union of two ad hoc constructed rational normal scrolls, cf. Remark \ref{global-use}.
+We point out that our argument is strongly inspired by the one in \cite{C} but is not the same.